shawntmeyer/AzureVirtualDesktop/docs/avd.md

 ![Solution Overview](images/Solutionoverview.png)

-The Solution will incorporate the 3 areas of Client, Azure Virtual Desktop and Azure VMs and Services as shown below:
+This solution incorporates the 3 areas of client, Azure Virtual Desktop control plane, and Azure VMs as shown below:

 ![Solution Areas](images/3bigpieces.png)

-The offering takes into account the elimination of most management infrastructure, session hosts provisioned into your subscriptions as needed, using native Windows 10 interface and enabling Office 365.
+The offering takes into account the elimination of most management infrastructure, session hosts provisioned into your subscriptions as needed, using native Windows 11 interface and enablement of Office 365.

 ![Solution Details](images/solutionoverviewdetails.png)